Tan Tong Hye: Career

 Shortly after, the Alliance registered as a political party – the Alliance Party.
 Tan served as the Secretary General of the Alliance Party until May 1971.
 He retired from politics in 1975 after a series of heart attacks.

 Other than in the field of politics, Tan also had substantial accomplishments in business and industry, as a prime mover in the establishment of Malaya's first integrated multimillion-dollar steel mill (Malayawata) and as the leader of the Selangor and All-Malaya Chinese Chambers of Commerce.
 He organized the first Sino-Malay Economic Co-operation Council in Malaysia.
 He was also chairman and member of the board of directors in many Malaysian companies, including Southern Bank Bhd.
 In charity work, he was President of the Malaysian Leprosy Relief Association.

-While a Buddhist by birth and he was decorated by the King of Malaysia for his service in the propagation of Buddhism in 1964, he was converted to Islam by Tun Abdul Razak.
-This is rather surprising as he had been decorated by the King.
-And the fact he converted when he was in power within the Alliance and Government.
-Razak was then the Deputy Prime Minister and came into power in 1968 after the serious 13 May incident which Tengku was blamed for.
+While a Buddhist by birth and he was decorated by the King of Malaysia for his service in the propagation of Buddhism in 1964.